 consulting & professional training for funeral and bereavement professionals.

 Awaken Your Inner Warrior and Reshape Your Life.
-Awaken to your full potential with transformation training A widow mentoring organization.
-We inspire widows, widowers, single moms and others looking to find clarity, direction and a deeper understanding in your paradigm quantum shifts.
-It's a safe space where people could come heal, learn, grow, find direction, and educate themselves, during the Holy Shifts" of life.
+Awaken to your full potential with transformation training.
+Learn, grow, find direction, and educate themselves, during the Holy Shifts" of life.

 Shortly after Michelle’s life-changing wake-up call, her husband of nine years was killed in a small plane crash.
 Despite the tragedy that was unfolding in my personal life, I dug deep and realized that at this moment in time, I needed fitness more than ever.
-With each new workout, I found resolve, strength, inner peace, and even normality at a time I so desperately needed all of those things.
-As the months and years wore on, I realized that this gift I had been given needed to be shared
+With each new workout, I found resolve, strength, inner peace, and even normality when I so desperately needed all of those things.
+As the months and years wore on, I realized that this gift I had been given needed to be shared.

 A widow mentoring organization.
 We inspire widows to live a life where anything is possible by being a friend, mentor & advocating in their favor.
 We hold kindness, compassion & James 1:27 to heart.
 Moving forward while reaching back.